Dhanvantree

 Introduction

-In the intricate world of equity investments, preferential shares stand out as a unique and versatile instrument that offers distinct advantages and benefits to both investors and companies.
-But what exactly are preferential shares, and how do they differ from common shares?
-Let’s delve into the nuances of preferential shares, their characteristics, and their role in corporate finance and investment strategies.
+In the world of equity investments, preferential shares offer distinct advantages to both investors and companies.
+What exactly are these shares, and how do they differ from common shares?
+Let’s explore their characteristics and their role in corporate finance and investment strategies.

 What are Preferential Shares?